Benefits of Mango for Kids: Nutrition and Recipes

 Q: Mango se allergy ho sakti hai?

-A: Mango allergy is rare but possible (linked to latex allergy).
-True allergy signs: hives on body, swelling, breathing trouble.
-Rash ONLY around mouth from mango juice is usually contact irritation, not allergy - clean face and try again.
-If true allergic symptoms appear, avoid mango and consult doctor.
+A: Mango allergy is rare but possible (it can be linked to latex allergy).
+True allergy signs: hives spreading on the body, swelling of face/lips, or breathing trouble.
+A rash ONLY around the mouth from mango juice is usually contact irritation, not allergy — clean the face and try again later.
+If signs of a severe reaction appear (swelling of lips/tongue/throat, difficulty breathing), 🚨 call 112 or 108 or go to the nearest hospital immediately; if an adrenaline auto-injector is prescribed, use it first.
+For milder reactions, stop mango and see your pediatrician.

 Q: Raat ko aam khila sakte hain?